Tours Amphitheatre

 When it was expanded in the 2nd century (to 156 m X 134 m), it became one of the largest structures (among the top ten) in the Roman Empire.
 It is not clear why the amphitheater was expanded given the population and slow growth of the city at the time.
 About a century later, this expanded amphitheatre was transformed into a fortress, with an addition of a rampart style wall, typical during the decline of Roman Empire.
 It gradually fell into ruin during the Middle Ages and canonical houses were built upon it and gradually concealed it.
 The vomitoria were at some point transformed into cellars.

 The amphitheater was then completely forgotten until the 19th century, when it was rediscovered (1855).
 Evidence such as the layout of the streets and radiating lots of the district drew attention to its existence.
 Surveys and terrain analyses in the 1960s gathered further data on the cellars of the houses which were previously built on the amphitheater walls.
 Over the past decade, more in-depth studies of the topography and architecture have taken place and are changing the theories and opinions surrounding this monument.

 The remains of the amphitheater are not protected as historic sites directly; however, some of the houses built upon it are registered as historical monuments.
 The ruins of the amphitheater are significant as they are among the oldest known ruins in the city and offer clues about the early history and development of the area.

 In the ancient city

 Tours at the height of the Roman Empire

-The city of Tours (known as Caesarodunum in Roman times) was established in the valley between Loire and Cher rivers, probably during the reign of Augustus or Tiberius (between 10 BC and 30 AD).
+The city of Tours (known as Caesarodunum in Roman times) was established in the valley between the Loire and Cher rivers, probably during the reign of Augustus or Tiberius (between 10 BC and 30 AD).
 The ancient city was at least 80 hectares in size and heavily populated along the Loire River.
 Discoveries thus far indicate that it had at least one temple, two spas, two aqueducts, bridges and an amphitheater.
 The city reached its peak at the height of the Roman Empire in the second century before shrinking, during the decline of the Western Roman Empire to the area in and around a Roman castrum whose amphitheater is one of the structural parts.